Department of Health and Human Services

 In this case, on February 6, 2018, surveyors from the California Department of Public Health (state agency) completed a complaint investigation combined with the facility's annual recertification survey.
 Based on the survey findings, CMS determined that the facility did not comply substantially with the following program requirements:

-- 42 C.F.R. § 483.10(g)(2) (Tag F573 – resident rights: information and communication), cited at scope and severity level D (isolated instance of substantial noncompliance that causes no actual harm with the potential for more than minimal harm);1
+- 42 C.F.R. § 483.10(g)(2) (Tag F573 – resident rights: information and communication), cited at scope and severity level D (isolated instance of substantial noncompliance that causes no actual harm with the potential for more than minimal harm);

-- 42 C.F.R. § 483.21(b)(1) (Tag F656 – comprehensive, person-centered care planning), cited at scope and severity level D;
+It seems that CMS subsequently removed this deficiency.
+P. Ex.
+2; P. Br. at 2. - 42 C.F.R. § 483.21(b)(1) (Tag F656 – comprehensive, person-centered care planning), cited at scope and severity level D;

 - 42 C.F.R. § 483.21(b)(3) (Tag F658 – comprehensive, person-centered care planning: professional standards of quality), cited at scope and severity level E (pattern of substantial noncompliance that causes no actual harm with the potential for more than minimal harm);